nianton/GraphLite/README.md

 * Extension properties <br/>the custom properties defined via the Azure Portal AAD B2C administration
   * Support for extension properties on User
 * Applications

+## Usage Reporting API client
+Usage reporting client for B2C included in version 1.2 (soon to be published) which will allow the following:
+* Get User Counts (local accounts, external identity providers etc)
+* Get daily authentication counts for a period
+* Get authentication counts summary for the last 30 days
+* Get daily MFA requests count for a period